jrwilliams6238/jrwilliams6238.github.io/_pages/about.md

 **Analysis of Aware Homes**
 Utilized **Pandas** and **TensorFlow** to create deep recurrent models capable of labeling activity from live sensor data

+**Machine Learning Club - Parallel Auto-Encoders**
+Independent exploratory project using TensorFlow to create models for the computer vision dataset Fashion-MNIST

+**Founder and mentor of FIRST Robotics team Craft Robotics**
+Acquired $26,000 in funds from NASA and the Craft Academy.
+Led construction of 100+ pound robot for competition

+**Pneumatic Logic Gates**
+Tasked with constructing a binary decoder using pneumatic valves, interacting with a dimpled rubber interface

-## Hobby Projects
+## Hobbies
+**Leviathan ttRPG**
+Currently designing _Leviathan ttRPG_, a ttRPG focused on large-scale diplomacy and tactical grid-based combat

+**Alpha Sigma Phi Fraternity**, Zeta Eta Chapter
+Twice elected Brotherhood Director and House Manager, utilizing Microsoft Excel to manage over $25,000 in funds

 **Topological interpretations of Diplomacy**
 Used topology to recreate the traditional Diplomacy map as a Mobius Strip, retaining its original graph structure

 | ![mobius_diplomacy](/assets/images/mobius_diplomacy.png) |
 |:--:|
 | *Pixel Art representation, wrapping at the edges* |

-**Decadent RPG**
-Currently designing _Decadent RPG_, a ttRPG focused on large-scale diplomacy and tactical grid-based combat

 **Skills**: Python (PyTorch, TensorFlow), Java, C++, R, SQL, AWS, React